Chocolate-covered bacon is both sweet and salty, incredibly easy to make, and is a very unique, but DELICIOUS crispy treat you will LOVE!

-After each piece was completely covered in chocolate, I carefully placed it on a piece of aluminum foil to let the chocolate firm up.
+After each piece was completely covered in chocolate, it was carefully placed on a piece of aluminum foil to let the chocolate firm up.

 That’s it!
-It’s really not hard to make these, at all!
+It’s really not hard to make chocolate-covered bacon, at all!
 Hope you will give it a try.
 Bacon just seems to make everything better… even chocolate!

 - Bacon (I used 8 strips)

 - 1/2 cup white chocolate chips + 1 teaspoon vegetable shortening (for drizzle)

 - 1/2 cup colored chocolate chips + 1 teaspoon vegetable shortening (for drizzle... totally optional!)

 - Cook bacon until very crisp.
 Remove from skillet to paper towels to absorb extra grease.
 Let cool completely.

 - Place 1 1/2 cups chocolate chips in a microwave safe bowl.
 Add the shortening.
 Cook on high power for 30 seconds.
 Remove.
 Stir.
 Place bowl back in microwave.
 Cook on high power for 30 seconds.
 Stir well, to fully combine.
 If mixture is not fully smooth, place it back in microwave on medium high power for 15 seconds (I usually don't have to do this, but you might, depending on the wattage of your microwave).
 DO NOT BURN THE CHOCOLATE!

 - Carefully coat all sides of the bacon strips with melted chocolate.
 Using a spoon to help get the chocolate onto the bacon works great!
 Place coated bacon strips onto aluminum foil, and let sit, undisturbed until chocolate has set.